 The national data are taken from the U.S. BEA Annual Input-Output Accounts.
 The Supply (Make) tables describe the production of commodities by industry and the Use tables describe the commodities used by industries in the production of their outputs, along with the value added components of each industry and the final demand activity demands for commodities.
 Further, gross product by industry data are presented by gross product component.

-As an additional service, we can provide users with detailed sector 2007 U.S. Benchmark Accounts for use within IO-Snap.
+As an additional service, we will begin in 2018 providing users with detailed sector 2007 U.S. Benchmark Accounts for use within IO-Snap.
+2012 Benchmark Accounts will be made available as soon as possible following BEA release.
 Contact us for additional information.

 Our software supports the generation of Supply and Use Tables for the US, for states, or for groups of states.
 We have some multi-State regions preset for ease of use, including BEA regions, Census Bureau regions and divisions, and others.
 With IO-Snap you also can select any number of states of your choice to combine into regions.